dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.4.0 (2019-04-01)
+* New feature: Add landfill to every tile of a blueprint that needs it.
+* Removed code that disabled blueprint flipping and mirroring when a competing mod was installed.
+* Support Factorio 0.17's new shortcut bar.
+Adds shortcuts for all operations (except nudge/snap).
+Shortcuts are enabled whenever a configured blueprint is in your hand.
+* Add our own shortcut bar that appears while a blueprint is held to perform all operations (except nudge/snap).
+Factorio's shortcut bar is pretty limited in size, so this gives you an alternative.
+Individual buttons can be turned off in mod settings; the entire button bar is hidden if you turn off all buttons.
+* Substantially overhauled internal event handling code.
+* Lots of code cleanup.

 ### 0.3.2 (2019-03-02)
 * Fix issues (including a possible crash) involving setting up the blueprint mirroring buttons in a new save.